Tuesday, April 12, 2011

 I am only three days into my little getaway and already my entire self is rejoicing.
 There is simply something magical and healing about time spent in the ocean.
 On an emotional level, you cannot help but unwind, to let go and melt into the rocking embrace of the pulsing current.
 With this kind of release comes deeper breathing, increased circulation and blood flow and a flood of happy hormones.

 The mineral dense salts from the sea can provide a great exfoliation for your whole body and the fine grains can be used as a polisher for your facial skin.
 As a soak, salts deliver relief to aching muscles and various skin conditions - dryness, itching, flaking, scaling, dullness.
 I've seen great results with persistent psoriasis, eczema, skin infections and irritations, even bug bites!
+And all of that, ladies and gents, says bring it on to a radiant complexion and a healthy and happy you!

 I am all about any excuse for a good soak and there is nothing quite like hopping into the sea.
 However, you can easily replicate some of these benefits in your own home.
+My top three favorites:

 1. A good old fashioned salt soak.
 Simply drop a few cups of good sea salts or magnesium rich epsom salts into your hot bathwater, give it a swirl and stew away.